 If you’ve spent any time interacting with an Amazon device, chances are you’ve encountered an Alexa Skill.

-These Skills have skyrocketed in popularity, and are quickly changing the way we market.
+These Skills have skyrocketed in popularity and are quickly changing the way we market.

-Alexa Skills: An Overview
+Alexa Marketing: An Overview of Alexa Skills

 Alexa skills is a cloud-based voice service exclusive to Amazon, which lets brands build capabilities in voice form.